aplchian/lamrim/medium-scope/8-types-of-suffering.md

 At the time of death you not only have to leave behind external things, but also your own body.
 The body that you had in the mother womb.. the body that has been with you every moment of this life -- has to be left behind.

-#### 5. At the time of death you experience terrible pain and happiness
+#### 5. At the time of death you experience terrible pain and unhappiness

 At the time of death you go through so many powerful experiences.
 Your family and friends gather around you crying and trying to help you, but there is nothing they can do to help you.
 You feel them slipping away.
 Everything familiar is slipping away.
 Now you are facing the unknown.
 A future that is completely black and uncertain. `Where will I go?
 Am I going to hell?
 Am I headed to painful horrors in my next life?`